jfrog/terraform-provider-artifactory/README.md

 ## Releases

-Current provider major release: **7.x**
+Current provider major release: **9.x**

 See [CHANGELOG.md](CHANGELOG.md) for full details

 ## Versions

-We maintain two major versions of Terraform Provider - 6.x and 7.x.
-Version 6.x is compatible with the Artifactory versions 7.49.x and below, version 7.x is only compatible with Artifactory 7.50.x and above due to changes in the projects functionality.
+Version 6.x is compatible with the Artifactory versions 7.49.x and below.

+Version 7.x and 8.x is only compatible with Artifactory between 7.50.x and 7.67.x due to changes in the projects functionality.

+Version 9.x is the latest major version and is compatible with latest Artifactory versions (>=7.68.7 (self-hosted) and >=7.67.0 (cloud)).

+## Terraform CLI version support

+Current version support [Terraform Protocol v5](https://developer.hashicorp.com/terraform/plugin/terraform-plugin-protocol#protocol-version-5) which mean Terraform CLI version 0.12 and later.

+~>We will be moving to [Terraform Protocol v6](https://developer.hashicorp.com/terraform/plugin/terraform-plugin-protocol#protocol-version-6) in **Q1 2024**.
+This means only Terraform CLI version 1.0 and later will be supported.

 ## Quick Start